Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 She sighed and looked over her shoulder at the tent opening, then down at her lap.
 "I know where your mom is."

 After she and the girls left, Ty and Billy and I sat around the fire and finished off what beer was left.
 Billy had used his older brother's ID to get the drinks.
 His brother was a supervisor at the construction company.
 I bet he's running it now, if it's even still a thing to be run.
-I was trying not to let on that Ashley had told me anything like she told me.
+I was trying not to let on Ashley had told me anything like she told me.
 That she'd seen my mom, at a house, a house in Ashley's neighborhood.

 Billy tipped his cap back on his head and leaned back in his lawn-chair, pushing off the rocks we had used to surround the fire.
 "Do you think this here is what your dad does every night?"